wardahmad/jeddahGuide/README.md

  * Upgrade the map to handle showing multiple markers representing branches of that place (if applicaple).
  * Replace Bing Maps API with Google Maps API.
  * Add the ability to users to sign up/ sign in.
- * Add the aility to users to add a place to a favorite list.
+ * Add the ability to users to add a place to a favorite list.